ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Sending Replies {#send-replies}

-When a message is sent in responses to a message received, the application may use the Message Context of the received Message to construct a Message Context for the reply.
+When a message is sent in response to a message received, the application may use the Message Context of the received Message to construct a Message Context for the reply.

 ~~~
-replyMessgeContext := reqestMessageContext.reply()
+replyMessgeContext := replyMessageContext.reply()
 ~~~

-By using the ```replyMessgeContext```, the transport system is informed that the message to be sent is a response and can map the response to the same underlying transport connection or stream the request was received from.
+By using the ```replyMessageContext```, the transport system is informed that the message to be sent is a response and can map the response to the same underlying transport connection or stream the request was received from.
 The concept of Message Contexts is described in {{msg-ctx}}.